qiskit-community/qiskit-alt/README.md

     * because of compilation and inlining, the check would take, rather than microseconds, strictly no time; it would be elided.
     * So, compared to the Python solution, the code would be far more generic, take far less engineering effort (none), and be far more efficient.
     I see similar issues arise over and over in Qiskit development.
+The productivity gain in developing Qiskit algorithms in Julia rather than Python would be, by my rough, not-quite-semi-quantitative, estimate about ten times.
+I mean medium scale development.
+Larger than the Jordan-Wigner implementation below, but less than reproducing all of Qiskit.
+    It would be interesting, but very difficult, to try to support this estimate with evidence.
+I think a better approach is to carry out experiments such as qiskit_alt.

 * There are a few good options for using Python and Julia together.
 The approach here is pyjulia, which offers the Python module `julia`.
 This allows mixing Julia and Python modules